dhruv-2412/Range-comaprison-Lorasx1276-and-LoRaRY998/readme.md

 ## Acknowledgments
-Thanks Arduino IDE and software serial library for this project and also thanks to
+Thanks Arduino IDE and software serial library for this project and also thanks to bkolicoski